 - Implementing semantic and technical interoperability within the Swiss Personalized Health Network (SPHN) initiative, aiming to make data from consenting patients available securely to researchers from across Switzerland’s hospitals and universities.

 - Acting as a Data Coordination Centre in European public-private partnerships to fight diabetes, including through the identification of biomarkers of the disease.
 This includes the set-up of a federated data analysis system across multiple countries to enable access to large patient cohorts while addressing legal, ethical and FAIR principles.

 - Extracting, reformatting and migrating patient-related data between systems for our clinical partners, to ensure data consistency and query traceability.

 Our encrypted information technology infrastructure conforms with all current data protection regulations (incl.
 GDPR) and IT security standards.
 You can therefore process and host both sensitive data - such as genomic information or health records - and non-sensitive data - with complete confidence.
 We use modern virtualization technologies such as OpenStack to protect our data and computing environments.

-- Core-IT node: set-up by SIB as part of the nationwide secure infrastructure enabling the exchange of biomedical data between health institutions across Switzerland and researchers.
+- Secure Data Processing Platform: set-up by SIB as part of the nationwide secure infrastructure enabling the exchange of biomedical data between health institutions across Switzerland and researchers.
 This infrastructure has been set up as part of our BioMedIT Project in the context of the national initiative for personalized health, SPHN.